 The FONOTECA logo by Maxim and Caspar

-Max is an exceptionally talented artist and creative I met in 2016 in Greenwich Market, London.
-We’d both decided to visit the historic Admiral Hardy, one of my favourite pubs, for last orders and Max approached me for a chat.
+Max is an exceptionally talented artist and creative, who I met in Greenwich Market, London, in 2016.
+We’d both decided to visit one of my favourite pubs, the historic Admiral Hardy, for last orders, when Max approached me for a chat.

-Three years ago, when the opportunity came along to run a monthly night at Ibiza’s only true ‘connoisseurs club’ for DJs and musicians, Malanga Café.
+Three years ago, when the opportunity came along to run a monthly night at Malanga Café, a true ‘connoisseurs club’ for DJs and musicians, I contacted Max to design the emblem for the night.
 I wanted the night to represent musical freedom, but with quality.
 I knew that many of the guest DJs I’d invite would be friends and other kindred spirits who would share my appreciation for music, poetry, groove and dance floor spirit.

 Our logo is literally a work of art.
 The original etching measures 1 metre squared.
-Max’s obvious eye for shape and dimension is perfectly and bafflingly worked into worm shaped, gyrating space, dissecting a sphere, such that the pattern expertly positioned on its surface, marries perfectly with the apparent central spine to the ‘worm’.
+Max’s obvious eye for shape and dimension is worked into a worm shaped, gyrating space dissecting a sphere such that the pattern, expertly positioned on its surface, marries perfectly with the apparent central spine to the ‘worm’.
 It’s an example, and a great one, of the way Max first explained his art to me.
-He spoke of optical illusions, and how mathematics governs everything we perceive, leading to the uncomfortable but utterly inspiring kinds of theories which leave the most revered modern philosophers and physicists, and all the otherwise ‘interested’ people, with friction burns on their chins.
+He spoke of optical illusions, and how mathematics governs everything we perceive, leading to the uncomfortable but inspiring theories which leave the most revered modern philosophers and physicists, and all the otherwise ‘interested’ people, with friction burns on their chins.
 There is a reassuring unity to Max’s work.
 Personally, I find his form of visual art right up my street.

 You can fully immerse yourself in Max’s ideas on his blog – aplaceawayfromhere.wordpress.com